-Students can choose concentrations in General Studies, Christian Counseling, and Biblical Studies and Theology.
-The Christian Faith and Public Policy concentration is temporarily suspended.
+With Palmer's dynamic Master of Theological Studies, students can choose concentrations in General Studies, Christian Counseling, or Biblical Studies and Theology.
 View concentration and curriculum information.

 Some pursue this degree in response to God’s call for vocational application in government, advocacy, counseling and lay ministry within their own congregation, or for personal spiritual growth.
 Others pursue this degree to prepare for PhD studies.

-- FLEXIBILE: Flexible course offerings with evening and weekend class times available.
+- FLEXIBLE: Flexible course offerings with evening and weekend class times available.

 - AFFIRMING: Affirming of women and men in ministry.